ClinicalTrials.Veeva

 Description:

-Exemestane 25 mg orally once daily for 4 weeks + goserelin 3.6 mg by subcutaneous implant approximately every 28 days.
+(Z)-endoxifen 40mg capsules orally once daily for 4 weeks + goserelin 3.6 mg by subcutaneous implant approximately every 28 days.
+(Z)-endoxifen 40mg dose based on results of PK Cohort.
 If Ki-67 ≤ 10% at Week 4, continue on this treatment for up to 6 cycles/Week 24.
 Each cycle is 28 days.
-If Ki-67 \> 10% at Week 4, participant will be offered modified regimen or be withdrawn and go on to surgery.
+And then go on to surgery within 3 weeks of Cycle 6 day 26.
+If Ki-67 \> 10% at Week 4, participant will complete early termination assessments.

 Treatment: